 Field Trip Permission Forms are sent home prior to each field trip to obtain a parent/guardian's signature which allows students to participate in the field trip.
 School cannot accept a parent giving permission for a student to participate in the field trip over the phone or in an email.
-However, a signed school permission form that is faxed to school (636-932-4479) may be accepted however no 12 - 15 passenger vans are allowed by law.
-In the event of using private passenger vehicles, the following criteria will be followed:
+However, a signed school permission form that is emailed to school may be accepted.